apmoore1/tdsa_comparisons/README.md

 ## Results
 In the results section the predictions generated from all of the experiments are examined through their respective notebooks which can be found in the [analysis folder.](./analysis).
 The predictions from the experiments are saved to the original data within the data folder (./data) and is then released annoymised (no text) within this github repository in the [saved results folder.](./saved_results)

-Thus before any analysis is performed we first annoymise the results so the analysis can be performed.
+Thus before any analysis is performed we first annoymise the results so the analysis can be performed, we then explain how the predictions are stored and the metadata, and lastly we state which notebooks show what analysis.

 ### Anonymise the results
 All of the results which have been some what anonymised (`text` data from the dataset is removed) from these models are released in `JSON` format nearly identical to there original format.
 The results from all of the experiments can be found in the following folders for the Target Based and best performing non-target baseline: